Hacker0x01/docs.hackerone.com/docs/programs/jira-server-integration.md

 Option | Detail
 ------ | -------
 Comments | When someone comments on a report, post an update on the associated Jira issue.
-State Chagnes | When someone changes the state of a report, post an update on the associated Jira issue.
+State Changes | When someone changes the state of a report, post an update on the associated Jira issue.
 Rewards | When someone awards or suggests a bounty and/or bonus, post an update on the associated Jira issue.
 Assignee Changes | When someone assigns a user/group to a report, post an update on the associated Jira issue.
 Public Disclosure | When public disclosure is requested or a report becomes public, post an update on the associated Jira issue.